tsilva/curriculum-vitae/README.md

 - **Client:** Hive Solutions
 - **Technologies:** Python, Colony Framework, HTML, CSS, JavaScript, UXF

-Take the Bill is an online invoicing solution that was to be a public service but ended up being used only in private clouds (including being the billing app used at Hive Solutions).
+Take the Bill is an online invoicing solution initially intended as a public service but ultimately deployed in private clouds, including as the billing app for Hive Solutions.

-Developed some core backend features and frontend features.
+I developed key backend and frontend features for the application.

 - [Gallery](https://photos.app.goo.gl/PNSdpTtKAb8t4bkr5)